TinyLoad

 custom hash-chain LZ77 with a 64KB sliding window and deep chain search. uses lazy match evaluation to pick better matches. compression runs on the raw PE first, then VM encryption is applied on top so patterns in the compressed stream are also hidden.

-a custom 32-opcode VM interpreter is embedded in the stub. at pack time the opcode table is randomly shuffled — so every packed file has a different instruction set. the decryption program is stored as bytecode with 128-bit keys embedded as immediate values. v5 adds multiple opaque predicates, junk instruction scattering, and encrypted decode tables to make VM tracing infeasible without fully reversing the interpreter.
+a custom 28-opcode VM interpreter is embedded in the stub. at pack time the opcode table is split into four 8-entry subtables, each XOR-encrypted with an independent key — so every packed file has a different instruction set spread across multiple decode layers. the decryption program is stored as bytecode with 128-bit keys embedded as immediate values. v6 replaces the switch-based dispatch with a computed-goto jump table built from encrypted label offsets.

 grab the source on GitHub or download the latest build: releases.